theostowell/tstowx.com/content/about/index.md

 So what do I write about?

 It varies.
 This newsletter has become an outlet for my more personal and informal writing that I’ve been wanting to get out there simply because I think they’re good ideas.
+There needed to be a space that allowed me to create work that didn't really fit into the frame of the business.

 The name Fundamentalised sets it out as well as anything (and yes I’m from the UK so it _is_ Fundamentalised with an S not a Z) - I believe the value to be found in life comes from doing a few things (fundamentals) well.
 There’s also the idea that the best way to tackle a more complicated problem is to break it down into constituent parts so that it’s ‘Fundamentalised’ if you will.